Choosing to invest a significant amount of my time (and money) into building my marketing skills has been one of the best decisions I’ve ever made.

 Alternatively, you could create content for them, then help them strategically find ways to promote it.
 One example of this would offering a package deal where you write articles and help them advertise those articles on LinkedIn and Facebook.
 Then, you just charge a service fee for that entire bundle of services.

 Companies love infographics, just like our brains do.
 They explain things in a visually appealing manner and are very shareable online.

 If you’ve got the marketing skills and design chops to make infographics, this can definitely fit into a content marketing strategy, because of the high shareability of infographics.
-With a high potential to be seen by many people, you can easily make $300-$500 (or much, much more based on experience) for one infographic depending on the client’s budget.
+With a high potential to be seen by many people, you can easily make $300-$500 (or much, much more based on experience) for the right infographic idea that aligns well with a brand—depending on the client’s budget.